Kelvinskell/pymetrics/README.md

 A full description of the capabilities of this script will be given under the **features** section.

-**Note:** pymetrics was not built with portability in mind.
+**Note:** pymetrics was not built with maximum portability in mind.
+However, a great deal of effort was made to make it as portable as possible.
 What this means in practice is that this tool is specially suited to run on Unix-like systems.
 While this script will run on non-linux systems, it is likely to run into some unexpected issues - especially when handling log files.
+Also, collection of certain metrics will be omitted.
 This issue can be mitigated though with a little tweaking of the configuration file.

 ___This is an ongoing project.
 Features and capabilities are being added on a continuous basis.___